xbeat/Machine-Learning/README.md

 Saddle Points in Deep Learning

 Saddle points are critical points in the loss landscape of neural networks where the gradient is zero, but they are neither local minima nor maxima.
 They play a significant role in deep learning optimization and can impact the training process of neural networks.

+## Visualizing Hyperplanes in Support Vector Machines

+Understanding 1D Hyperplanes

+In one-dimensional space, a hyperplane is simply a point that divides the line into two regions.
+This fundamental concept forms the basis for understanding higher-dimensional hyperplanes in Support Vector Machines, where the goal is to find the optimal separating point between classes.

 ## VGG Networks in Python